Joy Squier, Chief Communications Officer of the American Red Cross of Chicago & Northern Illinois

 312-907-0520 (24/7 Media Line) | email@example.com | www.redcross.org/IL/Chicago

 American Red Cross Responds to Severe Thunderstorms and Tornadoes in Chicago & Northern Illinois

 Download the Free Red Cross Emergency App to Help Stay Safe

-CHICAGO, IL (March 1, 2017) - Severe thunderstorms have hit the Chicago & Northern Illinois region.
-Two tornados touched down in LaSalle County and one tornado touched down in Ogle County.
-Joliet, IL is also experiencing severe flooding.
-The American Red Cross is working in collaboration with emergency management agencies and community-based organizations to provide emergency relief this week through sheltering, feeding, casework, distribution of relief supplies, and disaster health and mental health services.
+CHICAGO, IL (February 28, 2017) - Severe thunderstorms have hit the Chicago & Northern Illinois region and two tornados touched down in LaSalle County.
+The American Red Cross is working in collaboration with emergency management agencies and communities to provide disaster relief through sheltering, canteen/feeding, and mental health services.

 Other features include:

 - “Make a Plan” helps families figure out what to do and where to go if a disaster strikes;

 - Preloaded emergency preparedness content is available in English And Spanish and can be accessed without mobile connectivity;

 - “Family Safe” allows people to notify loved ones who are in an area affected by an emergency or disaster; and